thejas-n/Maitre_d/README.md

-# MG Cafe Concierge Agent 🤖
+# Concierge Agent Platform 🤖

-A sophisticated AI-powered concierge system for restaurant management, featuring a conversational agent that handles table reservations, waitlist management, and guest interactions through both voice and text interfaces.
+An AI-powered concierge platform for restaurants and similar venues.
+It supports multiple concierge profiles (e.g., MG Cafe, Amber, Maya) with per-venue knowledge, avatars, and voices.
+The agent handles table reservations/waitlists and guest interactions via voice and text.

 ## 🚀 Features